TeskaLabs/asab/docs/reference/pubsub/reference.md

 # Publish-Subscribe

-**Publish-subscribe** is a messaging pattern where senders of messages, called **publishers**, send the messages to receivers, called **subscribers**, via PubSub **message bus**.
+**Publish-subscribe** is a messaging pattern where senders of messages, called **publishers**, send the messages to receivers, called **subscribers**, via the PubSub **message bus**.

 Publishers don't directly interact with subscribers in any way.
 Similarly, subscribers express interest in one or more message types and only receive messages that are of interest, without knowledge of which publishers, if any, there are.

-ASAB `PubSub` module operates with a simple messages, defined by their *message type*, which is a string.
+The ASAB `PubSub` module operates with a simple messages, defined by their *message type*, which is a string.
-The message can carry an optional positional and keyword arguments.
+The message can carry optional positional and keyword arguments.
 The delivery of a message is implemented as a the standard Python function.

 !!! note